 A SEP IRA is unique from the others as SEP stands for simplified employee pension.
 This is more similar to the traditional IRA than the Roth with its tax benefits and withdrawal penalties.
 Although, it’s set up by an employer who will then get tax benefits by contributing to it for you.
 A SEP IRA also comes with an incredible contribution limit of up to 25% of your yearly income or $58,000, whichever is less.
 A SEP IRA is not eligible for catch-up contributions.

 While this seems like it’s much more beneficial to employees than even a 401(k), rules state that in order to be eligible, individuals must have worked for an employer for at least three of the last five years and made at least $600 a year during that time.
 This is a great solution for small business owners and sole proprietors as they’re eligible to open a SEP IRA for themselves.

 Speak With a Financial Advisor

-If you’re concerned about being able to save for retirement, speak with a financial advisor.
+If you’re concerned about being able to save for retirement, speak with a financial advisor at a Houston wealth management company.
 An expert in financial planning can help you put together a budget and build a road map to where you want to be financially when you retire.
 They’ll take into account things that you think you might want to do, places you want to go, and how much you want to live off each year during your retirement.
 Even if you’ve been planning for retirement since you were 20 years old, a financial advisor is a great resource to help you keep the same trajectory to reach your goals for retirement.